Common Time Management Mistakes

 Not prioritizing tasks effectively

-• Your mental capacity.
+- Your mental capacity

-• Whether your supervisor has asked you to prioritize it.
+- Whether your supervisor has asked you to prioritize it

-• Estimated time needed to complete each editing job.
+- Estimated time needed to complete each editing job

-• The time of day or hour of your shift.
+- The time of day or hour of your shift

 Procrastinating

 Putting off tasks can also negatively affect time management.
-You might procrastinate tasks due to overwhelm or anxiety about having to get them done.
+You might procrastinate on tasks due to overwhelm or anxiety about having to get them done.
 Instead, you might partake in self-soothing behaviors like playing video games, scrolling on social media, or talking to friends.
 However, this behavior acts as a distraction.

 Avoidant behaviors can occur if you are unsure or unenthusiastic about the task at hand.
-Pressuring yourself may also lead to procrastination, as studies show that people enjoy tasks more when told not to do them
+Pressuring yourself may also lead to procrastination, as studies show that people enjoy tasks more when told not to do them.

 To avoid procrastination, try telling yourself not to do the task you need to complete.
 Let yourself know it is OK if it takes time and that you are not a “bad person” for giving yourself pardon.
 You may find that taking the pressure off helps you to be ready to complete the task on time.